Relationship Advice If You Have HIV or AIDS

 Symptoms may include aching muscles and joints, sore throat and fever, and swollen glands.

-Thrush (candidiasis), nail fungi, rashes, diarrhoea, weight loss and fatigue, may be experienced.
+Thrush (candidiasis), nail fungi, rashes, diarrhea, weight loss, and fatigue, may be experienced.
 Other illnesses may cause additional symptoms.

-People infected need to consume a healthy diet, do regular exercise, not smoke and life healthy lifestyles.
+People infected need to consume a healthy diet, do regular exercise, not smoke, and live healthy lifestyles.

-Flu vaccines and 5-yearly Pneumococcal vaccines help to reduce risk of contraction.
+Flu vaccines and 5-yearly Pneumococcal vaccines help to reduce the risk of contraction.

 magic and cookie johnson surviving HIV